Sandelier/MangaPresence/README.md

 ## Startup

 1. ###  Automatic startup
-   If you want that the server starts up on startup you can run "SetServerOnStartup.bat" that is located in "server/startup".
-This is the only time the program will need admin permissions because it adds registery entry.
+   If you want that the server starts up on startup you can run "SetServerOnStartup.bat" that will create an shortcut to your start up folder.

 2. ### Manual Startup
    To start the server manually, run the "NoConsole.bat" or "Console.bat" in the "server/startup" folder.